Yunnan is the most world-famous cradle of life on the planet. Archaeologists have discovered on this land a large number of fossils and zeolites.

 In 1253 Kublai Khan commanded the Mongolian troops to cross the Jinsha River.
 They managed by taking their sheep’s or oxen’s viscera, pumping them up, and using them as leather rafts to cross the river.
 As a result, the Dali Kingdom was conquered.
 In 1271, the Yuan Dynasty began to play its part in Chinese history until its end in 1368.

 The Yuan Government set up Yunnan Province as one of its eleven provinces.
 Yunnan for the first time was officially titled as a provincial administration, whose provincial capital was moved from Dali to Kunming.
 Since then Yunnan has been functioning as a provincial administration.
 Under the rule of Sayyidadjall (Omer Shams Aldin) and others, the agriculture of Yunnan Province developed rapidly.
 Also in this period, the Yuan Government established in Yunnan the chieftain system called “Local Officials Appointed System”, chiefs of the local ethnic groups appointed to govern the local people.

-In 1644 A.D., the Ming Government was overthrown.
-Later some members who were against the Ming Government and some adherents of Ming Dynasty who remained in the south selected an imperial clan as their Emperor and established the Southern Ming Government.
+In 1644 A.D., the Ming government was overthrown.
+Later some members who were against the Ming Government and some adherents of the Ming Dynasty who remained in the south selected an imperial clan as their Emperor and established the Southern Ming Government.